risk-first/website/menagerie/Process-Risk.md

-**Process Risk**, as we will see, is the risk you take on whenever you embark on a process.
+3**Process Risk**, as we will see, is the risk you take on whenever you embark on a process.
 This is the final part of our analysis of different [Dependency Risks](Dependency-Risk), so at the end of this section we're going to summarise what we've learned about [Dependency Risk](Dependency-Risk) so far.

 But first, what exactly is a process?